Mohammed0192/SQL-UK-Student-Exclusions-analysis/README.md

 * Strategic lessons should be taken from schools in East England. **Schools in East England saw exclusion rates recover quickest post-COVID compared to other northern regions.
 Lessons should be taken from their post-COVID strategy.**

 * Structural issues in Northern regions need addressing immediately. **The North-Side divide in exclusions was exacerbated by COVID-19 but predates it and larger structural issues need addressing to help reverse this..**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

 # Assumptions and Caveats:

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)

-* Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)
+* No data inaccuracies during COVID (e.g. we are assuming that student exclusion data after COVID was collected at the same rate of accuracy throughout the UK)

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+* 0.05% of data was missing or non-sensical and were excluded from the analysis